 Best Zero Carb & Zero Sugar: Tillamook Country Smoker Zero Sugar Original Beef Jerky at Walmart

-"Contains 0 grams of either carbohydrates or sugar, making it a prime choice for low-carb diets."
+"This jerky contains 0 grams of either carbohydrates or sugar, making it a prime choice for low-carb diets."

 Beef jerky options have come a long way from the salty, artificial ingredient-laden meat sticks and leathery steak strips found in convenience stores around the country.
 You can now find jerky made from all kinds of protein sources, including beef, chicken, turkey, wild game meats, fish, and even mushrooms for plant-based eaters.
 Jerky is also available in a variety of flavors, including sweet, spicy, and barbeque to satisfy a variety of tastes.

 Protein quality is of utmost importance to health-conscious snackers.
 The trend in beef jerky is using grass-fed and organic meat.
 Grass-fed meat is better for you since it’s higher in anti-inflammatory omega-3 fatty acids.
 Whether you’re an athlete, following a high-protein diet, or simply looking for a healthy savory snack, beef jerky is a low-fat, high-protein, filling, and accessible option.

 The best beef jerky should be soft, but chewy and pack plenty of flavor.
 Country Archer’s Original Beef Jerky fits the bill.
 Reviewers praise the fresh taste, which can be credited with the brand's mission to use organic and local ingredients whenever possible.